-- tablets?
-Lactic Lactic acidosis.
-Metformin, the active in in metformin hydrochloride tablets, can acidosis.
-Metformin, active ingredient - and must be treated in the hospital. (a buildup of an acid in the blood) death.
-Lactic acidosis is a medi rare but serious condition called a medical that can lactic emergency acidosis cause cause മ any of the Most people who have had lactic acidosis with metformin getting ð other things that, the Iactic acidosis.
-Tell your doctor it you nave following, because you have a higher chance g lactic acidosis with metformin hydrochloride combined with the metformin, is.
-Tell your doctor if you have have led to tablets if you: severe kidney problems, or your kidneys
+- tablets? - Lactic and must be treated in the hospital. death.
+Lactic (a buildup of an acid rare but serious condition called in metformin hydrochloride tablets, can acidosis.
+Metformin, acidosis 'n n the blood) is a medic a medical the active ingredient that can lactic emergency acidosis cause cause any of the tablets if you: getting õ the following lactic lactic things acidosis.
+Tell your uncome ing, because you have a higher chance more with metformin hydrochloride combined with the metformin, led

-Call your doctor right away if you have any of the following symptoms, which could be signs of lactic acidosis:
+Call your doctor right away if you have any of the following acidosis:

+- symptoms, which could be signs of lactic
-- you feel cold in your hands or feet

-- you feel dizzy or lightheaded
+- you feel cold in your hands or feet you feel dizzy or lightheaded

 - you have a slow or irregular heartbeat

-- you feel very weak or tired you have trouble breathing
+- you feel very weak or tired

+- you have trouble breathing

 - you feel sleepy or drowsy

-- you have stomach pains, nausea or vomiting
+- have Most people who have had lactic acidosis with metformin you have stomach pains, nausea or vomiting other that,